 Easy German Cookbook

 Looking for German Cooking made simple?
-Try my “Easy German Cookbook” which makes German home cooking accessible even for the non-cooks.
+Try my “Easy German Cookbook,” which makes German home cooking accessible even to those with little to no cooking experience.
 These are recipes that you would find at home or on your Oma’s table.
 But you’ll also find quite a few restaurant and Festival favorites.
-Pork, beef, fish, vegetables, desserts and more!
+Pork, beef, fish, vegetables, desserts, and more!
 Satisfying and delicious, yet translated to the American Kitchen.
-This labor of love includes some recipes from my website and recipes I like to cook for my family.
-Priced at under $20, this book gives you a lot for the money…and makes a great stocking stuffer!
+This labor of love includes some recipes from my website, as well as those I enjoy cooking for my family.
+Priced under $20, this book offers a lot for the money and makes a great gift.
 You can even get a signed copy!!

 Easy German Cookbook: 80 Classic Recipes Made SimpleEasy German Cookbook SIGNEDGermanGirl Shop